mundorfd/AY23-Status/Captains Log/Status AY23/2023-07-07 Status Update.md

 #### CH 332

 - Joint intake with Kate.
 Talked to Jeff about the DOC and development process.
 He is interested in developing some Lightboards (he wrote a grant to get equipment at Cascades), but doesn't want to re-record 70 different videos.
 He said he is not available to meet with us until after August 14.

-### No activity last week
+### No Activity Last Week

 I have check-ins scheduled with these instructors this week.